Let Me Tell You About Zazzle

 Zazzle handle all the orders and delivery.

 You set your own royalty rate for each individual product.
-You need to set a balance here as setting a high royalty rate may make the price too high but setting a low rate will cut down on your earnings.
+You need to set a balance here as setting a high royalty rate may make the price too high and put customers off buying the product but setting a low rate will cut down on your earnings.

 Payment is made by cheque or by Paypal.
 Your earnings have to reach a certain threshold to trigger payment (currently £30) and then payments are automatically sent 45 days after the end of the month during which your earnings exceed the payment threshold.
 You can demand that your earnings are paid immediately but this will incur a surcharge.